Waboodoo/HTTP-Shortcuts/docs/variables.md

 <a name="sharing"></a>
 ## Sharing Values into Variables
-In the advanced settings section of a variable you can mark it as *Allow Receiving Value from Share Dialog*.
+In the advanced settings section of a global variable you can mark it as *Allow Receiving Value from Share Dialog*.
 This makes it possible to provide the value of this variable through Android's *Share*-dialog, e.g., by sharing a URL or text snippet from another app.
 The variable will then assume the shared value during the execution of a shortcut.

 If you enable this option, you will also find a dropdown further down which lets you pick which part of the shared value the variable should assume: the text, the title/subject (if any), or both.